Should you visit Finland in winter?

 The Finns are a cold, silent people!

-True – you will walk around the streets and people will not be smiley and enthusiastically greeting you, but whenever I stopped and looked a bit lost or I struggled over my map, somebody would usually check and ask if I needed any help.
+True – you will walk around the streets and people will not be smiley and enthusiastic to greet you, but whenever I stopped and looked a bit lost or I struggled over my map, somebody would usually check and ask if I needed any help.

-I really want to return in the summer and see the stunning landscape without its cloak of snow and ice.
-Finland in winter was spectacular with a monochrome beauty but it must be drop-dead gorgeous with its many lakes and islands, andwith trees and flowers and colour in the summer.
+I would love to return in the summertime and see the stunning landscape without its cloak of snow and ice.
+Finland in winter was spectacular with a monochrome beauty but it must be drop-dead gorgeous in the summer with the greens and blues of its many lakes and islands, and when the flowers add colour.

-If you don’t want the challenge of travelling solo, Explore do some fabulous sounding tours to Finland too.
-You can even go on a brown bear watching weekend!… Check out their latest tours here
+If you don’t want the challenge of travelling solo, Explore do some fabulous sounding tours to Finland too and you can even go on a brown bear watching weekend!… Check out their latest tours here

-And for the latest in flight offers I always use Skyscanner.
-Try searching with their monthly option for the best deals:
+And because I am always asked, for the latest in flight offers I always use Skyscanner.
+Try searching with their monthly option for the best deals at the link below: